Shiplift: Design

-Nowadays, shiplift are most of the time supplied under rules of a classification authority.
+Shiplifts are often supplied under rules of a classification authority.
 Lloyd's Register of Shipping is the authority with most experience in the certification or classification of shiplifts.
 Whereas "shiplift" is the word that is normally used, the term used by Lloyd's register is "Mechanical Lift Dock".

 There are two different kinds of platform design, the articulated and the rigid.
 The articulated platform has hinged connections between the main and the longitudinal beams.
 A rigid platform, the beams are bolted or welded together.

-The Syncrolift® System was invented by Raymond Pearlson, who was later awarded the Sperry Award for the invention, development and worldwide implementation of a new system for lifting ships out of the water for repair and for launching new ship construction..
+The Syncrolift System was invented by Raymond Pearlson, who was later awarded the Sperry Award for the invention, development and worldwide implementation of a new system for lifting ships out of the water for repair and for launching new ship construction..

-It is important to synchronize the winches.
-Modern systems use electrical control and drive systems for the winches.
-Old fashioned electrically driven shiplift systems needed so much starting current that they often could only be used in the weekend when other electrical equipment was not in use.
-The modern shiplifts however do not have this disadvantage; they can start the movement in any desired curve.

-The largest Shiplift in the USA is currently being built by Pearlson Shiplift Corporation for US Navy Vessels.

 Transfer System

 Many shiplifts use a transfer system for ships so that the vessels can be transported from the water to a parking place where they can be painted or repaired.
 One shiplift can serve many parking places, while a dry docking installation can only dock one ship.

 For large vessels the transfer system consists of a number of trolleys or cradles, supported by high capacity steel wheels.
 The wheels drive on heavy duty rails.
 The transport can be one directional, but in order to serve more parking places, two directional systems are used.
 These two directional systems make use of a traverser carriage or sometimes the wheels of the trolleys can be turned over 90 degrees.
-Above the wheels often hydraulic cylinders are located so that the ship can be transported upon a so-called "Fluid Bed".
+Above the wheels often hydraulic cylinders are located so that the ship can be transported upon a so-called Syncrolift® Fluid Bed™.
 The cylinders are also used to lower the ships on a static support, so that the transfer system with the active elements can be recovered.